atonizzo/seatalk_wifi/README.md

 enabling or disabling of the serial and telnet logging windows and the port at which the NMEA server is listening.
 During the first start the software creates a configuration space in EEPROM and stores a few default parameters.
-The defaults have been chosen to aid in the debgging of the board during initial installation and can be changed accordingly after full operation has been achieved.
+The defaults have been chosen to aid in the debgging of the board during firts installation and can be changed accordingly after full operation has been achieved.
 The built in defaults are: